euphony-io/sound-helper/README.md

 who participated in this project.

 ## License
-[Apache 2.0](LICENSE) : Euphony is licensed under the Apache 2.0 license.
+[Apache 2.0](LICENSE) : sound-helper is licensed under the Apache 2.0 license.